AlejandroGorgues/AstroCabTools/docs/index.rst

 Authors and License
 ===================

-The ``Astrotools`` package is written mostly by Alejandro Gorgues and Alvaro Labiano.
+The ``AstroCabTools`` package is written mostly by Alejandro Gorgues and Alvaro Labiano.

 It has a custom license.